Babra455/Book_Track_Analysis/README.md

 2. Open the SQL script file in your SQL editor.
 3. Analysis was done entirely using SQL queries.
 4. View the results in the query output/results panel for each section of the analysis.
-5. Refer to `https://docs.google.com/presentation/d/1miVH1_eEX9DYfH0rf9Zvk9kO7qLmKKn3/edit?usp=sharing&ouid=100806247994175396515&rtpof=true&sd=true` for a summary of insights and recommended actions
+5. Refer to ` [View Presentation on Google Drive](https://docs.google.com/presentation/d/1miVH1_eEX9DYfH0rf9Zvk9kO7qLmKKn3/edit?usp=sharing)` for a summary of insights and recommended actions